-Did you know that Saturday marked The Art of Education’s twelfth online conference?
+Did you know that Saturday marked The Art of Education’s fourteenth online conference?
 It’s true!
-Over 2,300 registered attendees viewed and participated from around the world–all from the comfort of their own homes!
+Over 2,000 registered attendees viewed and participated from around the world–all from the comfort of their own homes!

-The day was jam-packed with dozens of incredibly relevant topics and one very special presenter–animator Paul Topolos–who discussed his career and work with Pixar and Lucasfilm.
+The day was jam-packed with dozens of incredibly relevant topics and one very special presenter–contemporary artist CJ Hendry–who discussed her career, her incredible work, and her upcoming exhibition.
 All in all, there were 20+ dynamic presentations curated to match the needs of art teachers and to provide the freshest and newest ideas happening right now in art education.

 In addition, every presenter made sure all teachers walked away with something relevant to their practice, whether they taught Pre-K, high school, or anything in between!

 The SWAG box for this conference was nothing short of amazing!
 Teachers couldn’t wait to share the pictures of the goodies delivered right to their doors.
-The box included samples from NASCO, Art to Remember, Activa, Chartpak, Jolly, and more!
+The box included samples from Art to Remember, Blick, Chroma, Mayco, Nasco, Sketch for Schools, Square 1 Art, and more!

 In addition, other companies provided hundreds of dollars in online discounts and freebies.
 And that was just the start!
-AOE Founder Jessica Balsley and Art Ed Radio host Tim Bogatz hosted the event and gave away thousands of dollars in materials and giveaways throughout the day.
+Art Ed Radio host Tim Bogatz hosted the event and gave away thousands of dollars in materials and giveaways throughout the day.

 We want to give you a complete look at all the conference details, so here it is—the hour-by-hour breakdown!
 Check out the outstanding presenters, the best information, and some inspiring tweets and photos from our attendees!

-When the second hour rolled around, presenters shared some of their best new ideas.
-From artmaking techniques to ideas from art therapy, art history to brain breaks, it was all here!
+When the second hour rolled around, presenters shared some of their best ideas for incorporating digital art.
+From new apps and technology to e-learning and everything in between, it was all here!

-The fourth hour began with an amazing keynote presentation from animator Paul Topolos.
-He talked about his career, his art, and his work on Star Wars films and almost every Pixar movie.
+The fourth hour began with an amazing keynote presentation from contemporary artist CJ Hendry.
+She talked about her career, her art, and her incredible colored pencil drawings and exhibitions.
 It was entertaining, inspiring, and motivating!

 All of these presentations had takeaways teachers will use the rest of this school year and beyond!